 Remember to always tap your Compass Card on a validator before you board the Trolley, COASTER, or SPRINTER, or tap on the fare box as you board the bus.
 Tapping your card keeps it current and tells the fare inspector or conductor you have a valid pass.

 MTS provides services in the central, south, and east San Diego County regions.
-MTS operates three Trolley lines and an extensive local, Express, and Premium Express bus system.
+MTS operates three Trolley lines and an extensive local bus, express bus, and Rapid transit system.
 Visit MTS for information on routes, schedules, fares, and passes.

 The Trolley consists of three lines: Blue, Orange, and Green, serving 53 stations and 53.5 total miles.